rmsk2/rustpwman/README.md

 SHA-256( password | salt | password )
 ```

-where `salt` is a random value of appropriate length and `|` symbolizes concatenation.
+where `salt` is a random value and `|` symbolizes concatenation.
 It is also possible to select this or another password based key derivation function
 (PBKDF) through the `--kdf` option or by a config file.
 Currently `scrypt`, `argon2` and `sha256` are valid as a parameter for this option and as a config
 file entry.
 As a source for the PBKDF parameter choices https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html has been used.
+The
+salt length is always 128 bit.

 ## Format of payload data